fl-yu/SCAVENGE-dev/README.md

 devtools::install_github("https://github.com/sankaranlab/SCAVENGE")
 ```
 ### Tutorial:
-This web resource and vignette compiliation shows how to reproduce these results in hematopoesis and how to run **SCAVENGE** on other data sets.
+This web resource and vignette compiliation shows how to reproduce results of SCAVENGE analysis with monocyte count on a 10X PBMC dataset [Usage Page](docs/sc-USAGE.md).

 ### Citation:
-Variant to function mapping at single-cell resolution through network propagation
+Variant to function mapping at single-cell resolution through network propagation.
 Please cite our paper [bioRxiv](https://github.com/fl-yu/SCAVENGE)|[PubMed](https://github.com/fl-yu/SCAVENGE) if you used or adapt SCAVENGE in your study.

 ### Contact: